dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 ## TFX Pipeline
 The previous standard components can be used together to create a pipeline.
 The following code snippet illustrates how to create a TFX pipeline:
-* Define the components, their input and output
+* Define the components, their input, and output
 * Create a runner (e.g. Airflow) that will execute the pipeline
 * Pass the list of components to the runner to initiate the pipeline execution